openziti/ziti-doc/docusaurus/docs/guides/Identity_Providers/auth0/index.md

 `IMPORTANT NOTE:`

-For Ziti External JWT Signer's that refer to Auth0, the `audience` value must be the same value you used to create the above Auth0 `API`.
+For external JWT signer's that refer to Auth0, the `audience` value must be the same value you used to create the above Auth0 `API`.
 For the example used in this documentation, it is `https://demo.ziti.netfoundry.io`.

-So when using the CLI to create the ext-jwt-signer, make sure you use `--audience https://<YOUR_BROWZER_URL>`.
+When using the CLI to create the ext-jwt-signer, make sure you use `--audience https://<YOUR_BROWZER_URL>`.